Skip to main content

 • One of the following Compute Pool options:

-• An existing Compute Pool in Running status, or
+• An existing Compute Pool in Running status for infrastructure readiness.

-• A user with Project Editor or Admin permissions.
+• A user with Tenant Admin, Project Editor, or Project Admin permissions.
+Refer to Roles and Permissions for more information.

 Enablement